 Grants and Programming Revisions.
-The Regents request adjustments in federal and restricted receipts producing an increase of \$2.2 million from federal funds.
+The Regents requested adjustments in federal and restricted receipts producing an increase of \$2.2 million from federal funds.
 General revenues are at the enacted level.
 Federal funds changes reflect adjustments for actual grant awards.

 The Governor's recommendation is \$0.5 million more than requested primarily to reflect additional federal funds to support data systems and new federal funding to support the Partnership for Assessment of Readiness for College and Careers.
 This 26 state partnership is working to design an assessment system aligned to common core state standards in English language arts and math.
 Rhode Island is one of 11 governing states that are leading this effort.
+He also shifted savings from updated medical benefit costs from other fund sources to unidentified operating expenses.
+For the Department, this is \$166,485 from federal and restricted receipts that cannot be used.